Blue Atlas Cedar Trees

 Blue Atlas Cedar Trees for Sale Online

-The Blue Atlas cedar tree is the most popular of all Atlas cedars.
-It is a majestic evergreen tree, with limbs covered with patches of blue-green needles.
+Blue Atlas Cedar Trees are the most popular of all Atlas Cedar Trees.
+They are a majestic evergreen tree, with limbs covered with patches of blue-green needles.

 Blue Atlas Cedar Highlights:

-- Features silvery blue to blueish-green spiral forming ornamental needles
+- Features silvery blue spiral forming ornamental needles

 - Very drought tolerant